BuilderIO/partytown/README.md

 We set out to solve this situation, so that apps of all sizes will be able to continue to use third-party scripts without the performance hit.
 Some of Partytown's goals include:

 - Free up main thread resources to be used only for the primary web app execution.
+- Sandbox third-party scripts and allow or deny their access main thread APIs.
 - Isolate long-running tasks within the web worker thread.
 - Reduce layout thrashing coming from third-party scripts.
 - Throttle third-party scripts' access to the main thread.
 - Allow third-party scripts to run exactly how they're coded and without any alterations.
-- Read and write main thread DOM operations ._synchronously_ from within a web worker, allowing scripts running from the web worker to execute as expected.
+- Read and write main thread DOM operations _synchronously_ from within a web worker, allowing scripts running from the web worker to execute as expected.
 - No build-steps or bundling required, but rather update scripts the same way as traditional third-party scripts are updated.

 ### Web Workers